ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 RMM is a Bring-Your-Own-License (BYOL) subscription-based service.
 Contact the RackWare sales team or see [Order a license](/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview#p-p-migration-bare-metal-ordering-license) for classic bare metal to classic bare metal migration.

-## Mounted file system or storage did not show up on target server automatically?
+## Mounted file system or storage did not show up on the target server automatically?
 {: #bm-mounted-filesystem-storage-no-show}
 {: faq}

 Make sure to have `/etc/fstab/entry` for automatic mounting of any file system at the target server.

-## Is it necessary to add RMM SSH key to source and target server?
+## Is it necessary to add an RMM SSH key to the source and target server?
 {: #bm-necessary-to-add-rmm-ssh-key}
 {: faq}